LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 > *response:*
 > np.float64(0.9101198402130493)

 We achieved 83.5% accuracy.

+### Train and Test a Support Vector Machine

 Let's see if we can do better with a linear [support vector machine (SVM)](https://scikit-learn.org/1.7/modules/svm.html#svm), which is widely regarded as one of the best text classification algorithms (although it's also a bit slower than naïve Bayes).
 We can change the learner by simply plugging a different classifier object into our pipeline:

 ```python
 from sklearn.linear_model import SGDClassifier